 Horsehair pottery requires a porous ceramic body in order for the carbon to permanently mark the surface.
 Due to this, the best clay bodies to use are also the same as are best for raku.
 Such clay bodies should contain at least 15% grog and may include up to 40% grog.

 Such a clay body is often rough and almost impossible to burnish if left "as is."
-In order to get that lovely smooth, buttery burnished surface, first cover the piece with terra sigillata.
+In order to get that lovely smooth, buttery burnished surface, cover the piece with terra sigillata.

 03 of 04